lxueting/FinancialEngineering/README.md

 Created a European Option Pricing program which will output the price and delta of the option using Black Scholes Model.

+**Project 3 - (In Progress)**

+Created a Binomial Lattice Generator using short rates only.

+Further updates of binomial model applied on other assets to be implemented soon.